CPE 309 COURSE SYLLABUS

 PREREQUISITES

-You must have completed CPE 308.
+You must have passed CPE 308.
 This course demands both independent and cooperative work.
 Working independently requires that you have good time management skills and self-directed learning skills.
 There are no prerequisites for cooperative work other than a willingness to work and learn as part of a team.

 REQUIRED COURSEWORK

-READINGS AND HOMEWORK
+READINGS

-WRITTEN EXAMINATIONS
+WRITTEN EXAMINATION

-TEAM PROJECTS
+TEAM PROJECT

 GRADING